BroadbandForum/usp/specification/architecture/index.md

 <a id="search" />

 Searching is a means of matching 0, 1 or many instances of a Multi-Instance Object by using the properties of Object.
-Search Paths use an Expression Variable enclosed in curly braces as the Instance Identifier within a Path Name and then appends a "::" to the end of the Path Name, followed by an Expression enclosed in another set of curly braces.
+Search Paths use an Expression enclosed in curly braces as the Instance Identifier within a Path Name.

 **R-ARC.9** - An Agent MUST return Path Names that include all Object Instances that match the criteria of a given Search Path.

-**R-ARC.10** - An Expression Variable MUST be a valid identifier, which means that it MUST follow the same syntax as used for naming Parameters as defined in [TR-106][3].

 The basic format of a Search Path is: